EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

     TicTacToe(name receiver, name code, datastream<const char *> ds) : contract(receiver, code, ds) {}
 };
 ```
 12. Declare game data structure and use the [[eosio::table]] attribute to let the compiler know this uses a multi index table.
-Click here for more information about the attribute [Generator Attributes](https://developers.eos.io/manuals/eosio.cdt/v1.6/guides/generator-attributes) .
-Click on this link for more information about [Multi Index Table](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__multiindex)
+Click on this link for more information on [generator attributes.](https://developers.eos.io/manuals/eosio.cdt/v1.6/guides/generator-attributes) Click on this link for more information about [Multi Index Table](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__multiindex)
 13. Create a **primary_key** method.
 This is automatically used as an index for the table.
 14. Use the EOSLIB_SERIALIZE macro to define how the data is serialized / deserialized in and out of the multi index table.
 Click on this link for more information about [EOSLIB_SERIALIZE](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__serialize)